The best way to get in contact with the SRS is via email. You will get the fastest response this way.

 features you want.
 A web search for "free IRC client" should find plenty

 of IRC clients.
-Also, many messaging clients for AIM, MSN, etc., also offer
+Also, many messaging clients for AIM, MSN, etc. offer IRC support.

 Here's the basic information that you'll need to tell your IRC client: